How to Improve Mental Health in Minorities

 In order to address the mental health care needs of minority patients, it’s critical to first identify and understand the challenges they face.
 Some of these include:

-- Health Care Costs: Studies show that African Americans, Hispanics and some Asian populations have lower levels of health coverage compared to Caucasians.
+- Health Care Costs: Studies show that African Americans, Hispanics and some Asian populations have lower levels of health coverage compared to white counterparts.
 Although any individual is subject to financial strain, this issue disproportionally affects those from marginalized and low-income communities.

 - Language: Communication is a critical part of any doctor-patient relationship.
 When a language or cultural barrier exists, it can be difficult to build trust with a care provider and/or discuss personal health information.